-The ultrasonic cavitation meter (pb-500) is an instrument used to measure the energy density $(w/in^2)$ of cavitation in liquids.
+The Megasonic cavitation meter (pb-501) is an instrument used to measure the energy density of cavitation in liquids.
 It is not a sound meter or hydrophone.
 The main difference is that it measures cavitation or the collapse of water bubbles as they implode on a surface, in addition to the sound waves produced by a pressure transducer.

-The Ultrasonic meter is simple and easy to use, yet it contains sophisticated electronics and options for data storage, retrieval and analysis.
+The Megasonic Tank meter is simple and easy to use, yet it contains sophisticated electronics and options for data storage, retrieval and analysis.
 The instrument is user friendly so we encourage the operation of the keypad functions to familiarize yourself with the instrument.